Dylan Van Baarle’s triumphal ride is definitely one for the history books. And with his power data available it’s also one we can learn from.

 Van Baarle went for two very hard efforts that ultimately determined the race.

 The second attack appeared with 18km to go.
-On the cobbles he pushed a max power of 793 w to go clear of the rest.
+On the cobbles, he pushed a max power of 793 w to go clear of the rest.
 And what’s interesting here: This attack also forms his highest avg. power for 20 min.
-He soloed for over 20 min at 396 watts after 5.5h of cobbles, dirt and pain!
-While cadence still smooth with an avg. of 92 rpm.
+He soloed for over 20 minutes at 396 watts after 5.5 hours of cobbles, dirt, and pain!
+While cadence is still smooth with an avg. of 92 rpm.

 Now, how can we put the given data into practice to improve and train for events specifically?